8uddishh/HeroAppSeed/README.md

 # HeroAppSeed
-This repository holds the seed data for [Angular Hero-Db]("https://github.com/8uddishh/AngularHeroDb") application.
+This repository holds the seed data for <a href="https://github.com/8uddishh/AngularHeroDb" target="_blank" title="Firebase Concole">Angular Hero-Db</a> application.
 It contains the data and files required to set up a firebase database to be used with **Angular Hero-Db**.

 ## Prerequisites